How to Use Docker & Container Manager on a Synology NAS

 This step differs greatly depending on the Container you’re trying to configure, but here are a few important notes:

-When creating a Docker container using Container Manager on a Synology NAS, the important data must be mapped to a local folder.
+When creating a Container using Container Manager on a Synology NAS, the important data must be mapped to a local folder.
 This is completed in the Volume section, where a local folder is mapped to a container folder.

 volume settings in container manager.